-Mosquitoes in Ohio
+Mosquitoes in Dublin north-columbus

 In 2015, there were 34 human cases of West Nile Virus in the State of Ohio resulting in 4 deaths.
 Of those 34 cases, 1 of them were reported in Franklin County.
 There weren’t veterinary cases in Franklin and Delaware Counties.
 These cases can all be linked directly to mosquito bites.
 There were a total of 2,234 mosquitoes that tested positive for being infected with WNV, and of those a whopping 713 were found in Franklin County.
 The reported cases may be low as Franklin County had the highest number of WNV positive mosquitoes reported.
 West Nile Virus is most deadly in younger or older populations or those that are immunocompromised such as those receiving treatment for cancer.
 The median age for the 34 human cases was 59 years of age.

-Ohio also reported 4 cases of La Crosse encephalitis, another mosquito-borne disease, one of which was in Delaware County.
+Ohio also reported 4 cases of La Crosse encephalitis, another dangerous mosquito-borne disease, one of which was in Delaware County.
 La Crosse encephalitis appears to target younger people.

 (Source: Ohio Department of Health)